 If you would like to talk to someone or require further information, please contact the Equity & Diversity team, Division of People and Culture Business Partners, a trained Ally member, or a senior staff member.

-We have established an Ally network to support LGBTIQ+ staff and students.
+We have established an Ally network to support LGBTIQA+ staff and students.
 Allies are staff and students who are committed to making the University a safe and inclusive environment.
-Allies undertake a 4 hour training session, which provides an opportunity to increase awareness and understanding around LGBTIQ+ individuals.
+Allies undertake a 4 hour training session, which provides an opportunity to increase awareness and understanding around LGBTIQA+ individuals.
 Ally training is run regularly on each of our campuses.

 CSU's Vice Chancellor, Professor Andrew Vann is Patron of the Ally Program.
 During the marriage equality debate, he declared the University’s support for marriage equality.